kaidez/kaidez.com/README.md

 ## Hard Development-Level Dependencies

-For developing the site on a local machine, there are some hard dependencies:
+For developing the site on a local machine, there are some hard development-level dependencies:

 * [Ruby](https://www.ruby-lang.org/en/): needed download Ruby Gems, to interact with Jekyll and optionally to run the local version of the site on http://localhost/:4000 via WebBrick.